-Bitcoin trading is buying and selling Bitcoin via an exchange or act of speculating on Bitcoin’s price movements via a CFD trading account.
-Just like in other financial markets, crypto traders aim to buy a coin at a lower price and sell it later for a higher price, making a profit on the price difference between buying and selling.
-Bitcoin is the most liquid and largest cryptocurrency by market capitalization, which is why millions of traders choose to trade Bitcoin each day.
+Trading Bitcoin involves purchasing and selling the cryptocurrency via an exchange or speculating on its price movements through a CFD trading account.
+Similar to other financial markets, crypto traders strive to buy Bitcoin at a lower price and sell it later at a higher price, profiting from the price differential.
+As the most extensively traded and largest cryptocurrency in terms of market capitalization, millions of traders opt to trade Bitcoin daily.

 What is Bitcoin Trading?

 Bitcoin trading refers to buying and selling Bitcoin in order to make a profit on the transaction.
 When a trader believes the price of Bitcoin will rise, he or she would buy (go long) Bitcoin and sell it later for a higher price.

 The difference between the buying and selling price determines the profit of the trade.
 For example, if the trader bought Bitcoin at $50,000 and sold it at $54,000, the profit is $4,000.

 Similarly, traders can also benefit from falling prices in the coin.
 If a trader believes that the price of Bitcoin will fall, he or she could short-sell the asset (go short) at a higher price, and cover the position at a lower price.